sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 step 1: start the program.

-step 2: declare a variable count,i,j and k.
+step 2: declare a variable count,i,j and k and range. range variable is the input from user

 step 3: declare for loop with initialize variable i = 1 , condition i <= 50 and i incremented by one.